-Iskra Lawrence Reveals Underwear In Unbuttoned Daisy Dukes: ‘I’m No Longer Obsessed With Thinness’
+Iskra Lawrence Reveals Underwear In Unbuttoned Daisy Dukes: 'I'm No Longer Obsessed With Thinness'

 It came shortly after Iskra showed off her flawless curves in another recent Instagram post as she chowed down on a piece of cake while wearing a two-piece.

 In December, she posted a throwback upload to her days modeling for Aerie before the pandemic and before she stepped back to welcome her first child into the world.
-Iskra welcomed a son in April with partner Philip Payne.
+Iskra had a son in April with partner Philip Payne.